talyaron/FullStack_March-2024/05-node-js/09-PersonalProject/info/instructions.md

   * Performance optimizations

 ### Submission Requirements
-1. Source code via GitHub repository
+1. Source code via you own GitHub repository
 2. README with:
    - Setup instructions
    - Dependencies list
    - API documentation
    - Features overview
-3. Demo deployment (optional)
+3. Video demo of the project in youtube, with a link in the README
 4. Presentation/documentation of features

 ### Evaluation Notes